Jevelry/Flockr/src/assumptions.md

 # Enter assumptions here!

 * All users use an English keyboard (no symbols from other languages esp in email)
-* Automatically convert emails to lowercase
+* Emails don't have any uppercase letters
-* Valid emails follow geeksforgeeks regex
+* Valid emails follow the regex
+* Names do not contain any numbers